 Animal Kingdom Overview

 Walt Disney’s Animal Kingdom is divided into six distinct areas.
 The entrance area is the Oasis.
 From the Oasis guests take the bridge to Discovery Island.
 Discovery Island is the hub of the Animal Kingdom.
-Each of the other areas (Africa, Asia, Dinoland USA and the land of Pandora which is in the early stages of construction) are connected to Discovery Island by bridges.
+Each of the other areas (Africa, Asia, Dinoland USA and Pandora – the World of Avatar) are connected to Discovery Island by bridges.

 - The Outpost Shop